chizzletaz/BakeAndBinge/README.md

 # **User Experience (UX)**
 ## **Strategic level**

 The target audience are users that want to search or browse recipes and add their own.
+By adding their own recipe,they can share it with others.
-With this website I want to create a website for people to find nice recipes and give them the opportunity to add their own.
+With this website I want to create a website for people to find and try out nice recipes and give them the opportunity to add their own.
 This way users can share their recipes online.
 With this project I also hope to show my knowledge and application of the added coding skills I’ve learning, i.e. Python, using Flask and MongoDB as well as using a different CSS-framework, namely Materialize.

 ### **User stories:**
-        First time users:
+*First time users:*
 - As a first time user, I want to navigate easily across the site. —> nav bar, nav buttons.
 - As a first time user, I want to browse the recipes, so I can find inspiration for a recipe. —> recipe page with all recipes + browse per category.
 - As a user, I want to know how to add a recipe. -> How to add a new recipe explanation.

-        General users:
+*General users:*
 - As a user, I want to be able to use the website on different screen sizes. —> responsive design
 - As a user, I want to search recipes by keyword(s), so I can find recipes more purposefully. —> search option
 - As a user, I want to filter recipes by category, so I narrow down my search and/or search per category. —> filter buttons or select option